TshenoloKab/expense-tracker/README.md

 ---

-## 🌱 Future Enhancements
+### 🌱 Future Enhancements

-This version is static.
-Next phase - planned features for a dynamic version:
+Phase 2 will transition this static prototype into a dynamic app:
-- Enable adding and deleting transactions with `useState`
+- Add/remove transactions with React state (`useState`)
-- Store data in localStorage for persistence across sessions
+- Persist data via localStorage or API integration
-- Implement basic input validation for transaction form
+- Improve UI/UX with accessibility and animations

 ---